crosschainbridge/cross-chain-bridge-templates/README.md

 The bridge needs mint permissions for the token on Binance Smart Chain.
 You can grant these permission using a web Ui like https://bscscan.com or using hardhat.
 We provided a script to make it as easy as possible.

+Bridge address on Binance Smart Chain: `0xAe1A48AA57CF800998989Ec085Bb14605b3D711F

+### Whitelisting

+Please ping a team member afterwards if you are in contact already.
+Otherwise send an email to crosschainbridge@tixl.org containing a link to your token.
+We will add your token as soon as possible.